 We're also funding boroughs to reallocate road space away from motor traffic to make walking and cycling safer and easier.
 Many have introduced Low Traffic Neighbourhoods or protected cycle lanes.
 Visit your borough's website to find out more.

 Temporary Streetspace projects in your area might be:

-- Adding to the cycle network by creating new lanes and routes - a temporary cycle lane now runs along Park Lane, and work is underway on a temporary cycle lane on Euston Road
+- Adding to the cycle network by creating new and upgraded lanes and routes using temporary lane separators such as wands

-- Widening pavements so people can safely walk past queues outside shops or stations - we have already created extra space in around two dozen places, from Brixton to Camden, and beyond
+- Widening pavements so people can safely walk or roll wheelchairs past queues outside shops or stations

 Have your say on the future of Streetspace